MicrosoftDocs/edge-developer/microsoft-edge/contact.md

 <!-- ====================================================================== -->
-## Microsoft Edge DevTools extension
+## Microsoft Edge DevTools for Visual Studio Code

-Send your feedback about Microsoft Edge DevTools for Visual Studio Code by [filing an issue][GithubMicrosoftVscodeEdgeDevtoolsNewIssue] on the `vscode-edge-devtools` repo.
+Send your feedback about [Microsoft Edge DevTools for Visual Studio Code](visual-studio-code/microsoft-edge-devtools-extension.md) by [filing an issue][GithubMicrosoftVscodeEdgeDevtoolsNewIssue] on the `vscode-edge-devtools` repo.

 If you want to help make the Microsoft Edge DevTools extension better, your contributions are welcome.
 Find everything you need to get started in the [vscode-edge-devtools][GithubMicrosoftVscodeEdgeDevtools] repo.